A2P messaging

 Announcements and promos

-A2P messaging is popular for SMS marketing as it can be used to send bulk messages to subscribers who have opted-in.
+Certain A2P messaging service providers are very popular for SMS marketing as they can send bulk messages to subscribers who have opted-in.
 Marketers can announce events, sales, and company updates via text.

 Product and service offers